djkmiles/green-juice/README.md

 All Bootstrap stylesheet files can be found separated into:

 	vendor/styles/bootstrap

 They're in original [LESS](http://lesscss.org/) format in order to be easily customized, and compiled together with the app build.

-## Exclude Bootstrap jQuery plugins

-jQuery plugins used by Bootstrap are all listed (in the right order) inside the config.coffee file.
-Comment out the ones you want to exclude from the build with a #.
-(Pay attention to dependencies!)